 Among women whose daily isoflavone intake was among the top 25% of subjects, the risk of all-cause mortality over follow-up was 21% lower than those whose intake was among the lowest 25%.
 The reduction in mortality in association with high isoflavone intake was limited to subjects with hormone receptor negative tumors (who had a risk of dying that was half that of women whose intake was lowest) and those not treated with antiestrogen therapy.

 "Based on our results, we do not see a detrimental effect of soy food intake among women who were treated with endocrine therapy," Dr Zhang noted.
 "For women with hormone receptor-negative breast cancer, soy food products may potentially have a protective effect.
 Women who did not receive endocrine therapy as a treatment for their breast cancer had a weaker, but still statistically significant, association."

 Study finds high calcium foods protect against bone loss in vitamin D supplement users

 March 03 2017.
-A study reported on March 1, 2017 in the Journal of Nutrition found that older men and women who had a greater intake of dairy products, which are high in calcium, had a lower risk of bone loss than those who consume less of these foods, but only if they were supplementing with vitamin D.
+A study reported in the April 2017 issue of the Journal of Nutrition found that older men and women who had a greater intake of dairy products, which are high in calcium, had a lower risk of bone loss than those who consume less of these foods, but only if they were supplementing with vitamin D.

 Shivani Sahni, PhD, and colleagues at Hebrew SeniorLife’s Institute for Aging Research and Harvard Medical School in Boston evaluated data from men and women between the ages of 67 to 93 years who were in enrolled in the long-term Framingham Study.
 Bone mineral density was assessed between 1988 and 1989 and during follow-up from 1992 to 1993.
 Food frequency questionnaire responses were analyzed for the intake of dairy products that included milk, yogurt cheese and cream.